joy13975/covidprof_submission/README.md

 This is a C3.ai Grand Challenge project.

-Our aim is to build a chatbot that can teach non-exports about COVID-19 research by explaining latest publicly avilable research in layman's terms.
+Our aim is to build a chatbot that can teach non-experts about COVID-19 research by explaining latest publicly avilable research in layman's terms.

 `covidprof` currently uses Twitter as frontend, and uses C3.ai's data lake as the main source of COVID-19 related research data.